 The Professional Counseling Program at Texas State University received its initial national accreditation in 2000 from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 All three emphasis areas of the Master of Arts in Professional Counseling are accredited with CACREP through 2023.

 The M.A.
-Degree in Professional Counseling offers three emphases within the program: Clinical Mental Health Counseling; Marital, Couple and Family Counseling; and School Counseling.
+Degree in Professional Counseling offers three emphases within the program: Clinical Mental Health Counseling; Marriage, Couple and Family Counseling; and School Counseling.